Toxblh/node-red-contrib-samsung-tv-control/README.md

 Now it should work on models after 2017 year.
 I tested it on my UE43NU7400 TV.

+For TV 2016 year you shuold set "TV 2016 (8001 port)" model in config

 Install
 -------
 Find in Manage palette -> Install -> `node-red-contrib-samsung-tv-control`